 1. Counselling and Support Services

-International students can access these services through phone, email, web chat, online forums, and other information sources.
-Also, while getting these services, you can choose to be anonymous.
+International students can access these services through phone calls, emails, web chats, online forums, and other information sources while remaining anonymous.

-Note: In an emergency like a fire, car crash or life-threatening situation, you can dial Triple Zero (000).
+Remember, in emergencies like fires, car crashes, or life-threatening situations, dial Triple Zero (000).

 2. Overseas Students Ombudsman